 "Your entire window on government is provided only by your media.
 Unless you travel to Washington and take a guided tour of Congress, the Supreme Court and the White House, you can't see by yourself what you're voting for."

-I looked at Robert for a moment, nodded in acceptance, opened my door, walked in, sat on the squishy couch and pondered:
+I looked at Robert for a moment, nodded in acceptance, opened my door, walked in, closed the door, sat on the squishy couch and pondered:

 A knavish speech sleeps in a fool's ear.